muse-sisay/angi-data-platform-infrastructure-engineer/app/README.md

 This Python script downloads hourly weather forecast from the National weather service.
 The API is located at `api.weather.gov`.
 It takes coordinates (latitude and longitude) as inputs to determine which forecast office to use.
 API documentation can be found [here](https://www.weather.gov/documentation/services-web-api).

 Script uses `/points/{lat},{lon}` endpoint  to retrieve metadata associated with the geographic coordinates.
 Then from the retrieved metadata uses `/gridpoints/{wfo}/{x},{y}/forecast/hourly` endpoint to download hourly forecast for the location.
 This returns a JSON response contains hourly weather predictions for the given location.
-Parameters included in the forecast data include temperature, wind speed, precipitation chances and more.
+Included in the forecast data include is temperature, humidity, wind speed, precipitation chances and short forecast.

 ## installation
 Create and activate virtual environment